jmseo1204/mctd/README.md

 ![Fast-MCTD](./assets/Fast-MCTD_overview.png)

-Fast Monte Carlo Tree Diffusion (Fast-MCTD) is the improved version of MCTD to optimize it's efficiency through parallel tree search and abstract-level diffusion planning.
+Fast Monte Carlo Tree Diffusion (Fast-MCTD) is an enhanced version of MCTD that improves computational efficiency through parallel tree search and abstract-level diffusion planning.

 ## Installation

-You can set the environment through the given docker file.
-It includes the installation of the customized version of Offline Goal-Conditioned RL benchmark, [OGBench](https://seohong.me/projects/ogbench/) for giving the velocity information on the maze environment as the observation and removing the randomness on the start and goal positions to reduce the variance of the performance.
-Before building the docker image, you need to download the mujoco 2.1.0 binary files from the [link](https://drive.google.com/drive/folders/1gwXsIzpTILXG6kZv1EDrLBeEKYpPAl-G?usp=drive_link) and put it in the `./dockerfile/mujoco/` directory.
+The recommended method for setting up the environment is to use the provided Dockerfile.

+The Dockerfile installs a customized version of the [OGBench](https://seohong.me/projects/ogbench/) benchmark.
+This customization serves two purposes: it incorporates velocity into the maze environment's observation space and removes randomness from the start and goal positions to reduce performance variance.

+Before building the Docker image, download the MuJoCo 2.1.0 binaries from this [link](https://drive.google.com/drive/folders/1gwXsIzpTILXG6kZv1EDrLBeEKYpPAl-G?usp=drive_link) and place them in the `./dockerfile/mujoco/` directory.

 ```bash
 docker build -t fmctd:0.1 dockerfile
 ```

-The WanDB is used for logging the training process.
+This project uses Weights & Biases (WanDB) for logging experiments.

 ## Evaluation

 ### Pre-trained models

-You can evaluate the performances of MCTDs through the given pre-trained models in the [link](https://drive.google.com/drive/folders/1r8xTxvHS0HIE1jbskAVxr9jdM6UiQU6P?usp=share_link).
+Evaluate the performance of MCTD and Fast-MCTD using the pre-trained models available at this [link](https://drive.google.com/drive/folders/1r8xTxvHS0HIE1jbskAVxr9jdM6UiQU6P?usp=share_link).

-`cube_dql_trained_models.tar.gz` contains the pre-trained models for DQL, and it should be uncompressed in the `./dql/` directory.
+- `dql_trained_models.tar.gz`: Contains pre-trained models for DQL.
+Extract this archive to the ./dql/ directory.

-`cube_planner_trained_models.tar.gz` contains the pre-trained diffusion models for point and ant maze tasks.
-It should be uncompressed in the `./output/downloaded/<WANDB_ENTITY_NAME>/<WANDB_PROJECT_NAME>/` directory.
+- `planner_trained_models.tar.gz`: Contains pre-trained diffusion models for the point and ant maze tasks.
+Extract this archive to `./output/downloaded/<WANDB_ENTITY_NAME>/<WANDB_PROJECT_NAME>/`.

-### Evaluation (Job creation and running)
+### Running the Evaluation

-After uncompressing the files, you can evaluate the performances of MCTDs by running the job creation script and job runner script.
-The examples of the job creation scripts is in the `insert_cube_validation_jobs.py` file.
-You can create the job by modifying the wandb entity name, project name, and the job configurations.
+1. Create Jobs: After extracting the models, define the evaluation jobs.
+Example scripts, `insert_cube_validation_jobs.py`is provided.
+You will need to modify your WandB entity, project name, and other job configurations within these files.

-After creating the job, you can run the job by running the job runner script.
-The job runner script is in the `run_jobs.py` file.
-You can run the jobs over multiple servers by setting the `available_gpus` variable in the script.
+2. Run Jobs: Execute the created jobs using the `run_jobs.py` script.
+To distribute jobs across multiple servers, configure the `available_gpus` variable within the script.

 ### WanDB logs

-You can find the WanDB logs for the experiments through example job creation scripts in the [link](https://wandb.ai/jaesikyoon/jaesik_mctd).
+The Weights & Biases logs for the experiments reported in our paper are publicly available at this [link](https://wandb.ai/jaesikyoon/jaesik_mctd).
+These logs correspond to the configurations in the example job creation scripts.

 ### Summarize results

-You can summarize the results by running the `summarize_results.py` file by setting the `group_names` variable in the script.
+To aggregate the evaluation results, run the `summarize_results.py` script after setting the `group_names` variable.

 ```bash
 python summarize_results.py
 ```

-The results will be saved in the `exp_results` directory, and printed out in the terminal as follows.
+The results will be saved to the `exp_results` directory and printed to the terminal, as shown below:
 ```bash
 {'group': 'CS-PMCTD-Replanning', 'success_rate': '100±0', 'planning_time': '1.81±0.12'}
 {'group': 'CD-PMCTD-Replanning', 'success_rate': '82±0', 'planning_time': '4.92±1.11'}